shabla/playground/client/README.md

 - include navbar items in module config
 - fix navbar items still being shown even if module is disabled
 - get app config from backend (as a prop of the app maybe)
+- Rename module config path to root
+- Create module specific interfaces for having autocomplete on paths

 # Formatting with prettier + eslint
 - Install VS Code extension `Prettier ESLint` and use it as formatter